adamcorren/pandas_flash_cards/README.md

 - CorrectP: 0
 - Last_Tried: leave blank

-The program will ask you a question as well as showing your last attempt result, number of tries, last date tried.
-You input your answer.
-The program will then display the correct answer and you answer if you got the correct answer with 'y' or 'n'.
-The program will then update the csv 'quesitons_answers' file and move on to the next quesiton
+The program will present you with a question and display the results of your last attempt, including the number of tries and the date of your most recent attempt.
+You will input your answer to the question.
+The program will reveal the correct answer and prompt you to indicate whether your answer was correct or not by entering 'y' for yes or 'n' for no. Based on your response, the program will update the 'question_answers' CSV file.
+The program will then proceed to the next question, repeating the process.